KakaInnocent/alx-low_level_programming/README.md

 # alx-low_level_programming
-This repository is about C programming langauge
+This repository is about low level programming featuring the C langauge
 </br>
 </br>
 | Topic | Description |